Near Shawano in Shawano County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1956 by the Wisconsin Historical Society.
 (Marker Number 47.)

 Topics and series.
 This historical marker is listed in these topic lists: Native Americans • Roads & Vehicles Settlements & Settlers.
 In addition, it is included in the Wisconsin Historical Society series list.

 Location.
 44° 47.215′ N, 88° 31.34′ W. Marker is near Shawano, Wisconsin, in Shawano County.
 Marker is on South Shore Drive (State Highway 22) 0.3 miles east of Cedar Avenue, on the left when traveling east.
 Parking is on the westbound shoulder.
 Touch for map.
 Marker is in this post office area: Shawano WI 54166, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
 Menominee Reservation (approx. 7 miles away); Keshena Falls & The Menominee (approx. 9.6 miles away); Spirit Rock (approx. 11 miles away); Navarino Area Veterans Memorial (approx. 12.2 miles away); Sgt Avery Wilber Memorial Bridge (approx. 12.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 7, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 3,116 times since then and 9 times this year.
+It was originally submitted on June 7, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 3,240 times since then and 40 times this year.
 Photos: 1, 2. submitted on June 7, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.